baral01/tesi_iac_openplc/README.md

 ### Run `demo.st`
 - Open OpenPLC Runtime dashboard (default credentials are `openplc`)
-- From the tab "Slave Devices", add the simulator by filling the fields
+- From the tab "Slave Devices", add the simulator by filling the fields (id is `0` for `updating_server.py`, `1` for the others)
 - From the tab "Programs", upload the `demo.st` to the runtime
 - Click "Start PLC"

 From the "Monitoring" tab, it's possible to see the current values of the two discrete inputs and the coil.
-Value changes from the simulator will be reflected here, so by editing the inputs' values it's possible to see how the coil's value changes as specified by the demo code.
+Value changes from the server will be reflected here, so by editing the inputs' values it's possible to see how the coil's value changes as specified by the demo code.